bump-sh/docs/src/_guides/arazzo/specification/v1.0/understanding-structure/steps-inputs-outputs.md

 ---
-title: Steps, Inputs, and Outputs
+title: Steps, inputs, and outputs
 authors: phil
 excerpt: Master the building blocks of Arazzo workflows - steps that call operations, inputs that provide data, and outputs that capture results for subsequent steps.
 date: 2025-01-31